lynnfaraday/aresmush.com/tutorials/play/ares-for-vets.md

 You can't set attributes on yourself like you can in other MU servers.
 There's a virtual notepad for recording notes (see `help notes`), but everything else you need to set has specific commands.
 For example, you don't use `&finger-quote me=Some snazzy quote.`, you would use the profile commands (`help profile`) to set up a custom section on your profile display with your snazzy quote.

 This also means you can't have personal code.
 If you find yourself sorely missing some widget you liked, submit a [feature request](/feedback.html).
-If you're a coder, you can even submit the code yourself with the [Ares Extras](/tutorials/code/extras.html) project, and then request that your favorite game install it.
+If you're a coder, you can even submit the code yourself as a [Community Contribution](/tutorials/code/contribs.html) project, and then request that your favorite game install it.

 Because code works differently, you also don't need to worry about @lock-ing or setting any special flags on yourself.